joshua-ong/AmbulanceDeployment/README.md

 ### How to run

 Again you can run these with jupyter notebooks (.ipynb) or in a Julia (.jl).
-To run on a new dataset replace (adjacent_nbhd, coverage, Full_weekday_calls, hospitals, and stations) in the the austin data folder.
+To run on a new dataset replace (adjacent_nbhd, coverage, Full_weekday_calls, hospitals, and stations) in the austin data folder.
 You may want to do this, for example, if you want to run data from another city or the same data with a different grid resolution.

 ### Outputs

-* closestSimulation.ipynb or generate_simulation.jl runs the simulation on historical data given the optimal ambulance location and routing policy.
-It outputs details like
+* closestSimulation.ipynb or generate_simulation.jl simulates historical data given the optimal ambulance location and routing policy.
+It outputs details like:
 ```julia
 calling event id: 1 time: 38 value: 83
 Ambulance has arrived on the scene for event 1 at time 338